History of Oregon State University: Corvallis College

-In 1856, a school building was constructed in the Willamette Valley at Corvallis.
-The structure would serve as home to a private academy until 1858.
-Named Corvallis Academy, this was the area's first community school for primary and preparatory education.
-The local chapter of the Freemasons played an important role in developing the concept to eventually establish a state college in the city and initiated the construction of the early campus with the original donation of land.
+In 1856, a school building was constructed in one of the Northwest's early pioneer settlements, known as Corvallis, Oregon.
+The structure would serve as home to a public academy until 1858.
+Initially named Corvallis Academy, the school served as the region's first public school for primary and college preparatory education.
+The local chapter of the Freemasons played a central role in developing the school's campus blueprint.
+Later the Freemasons initiated construction of what would become Oregon's first public college with the original donation of land.

-In 1858, what would become Oregon State University began as Corvallis College as it was formally incorporated by members of the Freemasons.
-At that time the school did not offer college level courses.
-Years later the school's ownership was transferred to the Methodist Episcopal Church.
-In 1865, William A. Finley was named as the school's first president.
-The school as began offering a bachelor's degree that year.
+The school's first administrator and teacher was John Wesley Johnson, a famous figure in Oregon higher education.
+Within the first decade of operation, the school began to offer college-level coursework.
+In 1860, ownership was briefly transferred to the Methodist Episcopal Church, making it a privately sponsored school for the next eight years.
+In 1865, William A. Finley was named as the school's first president and the school began offering a bachelor's degree.

 State school

-Corvallis College was incorporated by the church in 1868, and the state of Oregon designated the school as the State Agricultural College (SAC).
+Corvallis College was designated Oregon's agricultural college in 1868 and incorporated by the church the same year.
 In 1873, the school became the first West Coast school to offer a course in agriculture.
-The two-year program had been approved by the Oregon Legislative Assembly.
-State Agricultural College became a completely state run school in 1885.
-In 1889, the original building of Corvallis College was torn down.
+The two-year program was approved by the Oregon Legislative Assembly.
+The college was always a recognized public school, but became a completely state-run school in 1885.
+In 1889, the original Corvallis College building was torn down.
 In 1888 the college informally became known as Oregon Agricultural College (OAC), a name not made official until 1907.

 By 1934, Mary J. L. McDonald made donations that allowed for the purchase of the land that comprises the McDonald Forest owned by the school, which also includes Peavy Arboretum.